totakura/ttun/README.md

    concept of virtual ethernet interfaces is that they act like a pipe, anything written at an end will appear at the other end, just like tunnels.

-2. We will use network name spaces two create two sites A and B which are connected to each other.
+2. We will use network name spaces two create two sites A and B.  Network namespaces can be though of as containers.
+This means that traffic from site A will not be forwarded to site B even if both run on the same machine.

         ip netns add siteA
         ip netns add siteB

-3. Add the virtual ethernet interface to each network namespace
+3. Add the virtual ethernet interface to each network namespace.
+Since we want siteA and siteB to exchange traffic we add the virtual interfaces we created earlier to each namespace.

         ip link set dev veth0 netns siteA ip link set dev veth1 netns siteB